Are you looking for an employer who cares about you as a person and where you feel involved in everything that concerns you? Welcome to JellyHive!

 Started my career over a decade ago in a small company as a DBA and has since work in a wide variety of technologies and domains including, but not limited to, .NET, Node, Azure, IT security, business intelligence, the car industry, loyalty programs and e-commerce systems for banks.
 In later years I have specialized in .NET Core development and Azure.
 In my spare time I love to be out in the garden, playing with the kids, making and/or drinking mead, checking out new cool tech, doing some small time farming, renovating the house, going on a stroll through the forest or watching football.

-Although I'm driven and self-propelled (like all other consultants I know), I feel absolutely best working together in a team, since "nobody knows it all" and I simply believe that it's the best way to get information spread and learn.
+Although I'm driven and self-propelled (like most consultants I know), I feel absolutely best working together in a team, since "nobody knows it all" and I simply believe that it's the best way to solve problems and to get information spread and learn.

-I love to cook (read eat) with my family and/or friends, listen to music, play the guitar and to play paddle.
-Oh, if you haven't tried paddle…do!
+I love to cook (read eat) with my family and friends, listen to music, play guitar, play padel and recently also ride mountain bike.

 Test leader who also works with a lot of other things